AvaiBookSports/omnipay-redsys/README.md

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.

+## Translating Redsys messages

+Each Redsys response code has a message for it.
+Spanish messages are fully implemented with the provided ones by Redsys documentation.

+You can help improving those messages and adding translations in [avaibooksports/redsys-messages](https://github.com/AvaiBookSports/redsys-messages)

 ## Support

 If you are having general issues with Omnipay, we suggest posting on